Mindfulness Based Therapy

 Getty/Vadym Pastukh

 Although mindfulness can be done at home on your own, a therapist can guide you through the practices and provide emotional support in a group intervention setting.
 In addition, you can use your session time to discuss any stressors or concerns that might be contributing to your symptoms and to engage in relapse prevention.
-Clinical psychology review and psychosomatic research suggest that you do not need to have depression or a mental illness to attend MBCT.
+Clinical psychology review and psychosomatic research suggest that you do not need to have depression or a mental illness to attend mindfulness-based cognitive therapy.
 These techniques, based on a modified form of the basic principles of mindfulness, may benefit anyone interested in learning them, with or without mood disorders.

-Is MBCT stress reduction effective?
+Is mindfulness based stress reduction effective?

-If you're attending MBCT for depression, one of the main goals is fully understanding and learning about depression.
+If you're attending mindfulness-based cognitive therapy for depression, one of the main goals is fully understanding and learning about depression.
 A therapist can help you by delving into your symptoms and simultaneously learning about how they impact you.
 They can work with you to develop a greater awareness and understanding of what situations might cause symptoms to arise and how you can practice mindfulness in those moments as a prevention strategy.

 Once you have objectively examined your symptoms, you can notice when they occur and why.
 Mindfulness treatment can help you identify patterns between your negative and positive thoughts, behaviors, and symptoms.
 For example, extreme self-judgment may cause harm.